Why Do They Play Music in Public Places?Music

 You can:

-1) Ask the manager to turn off (or turn down) the music.
+1) Ask the manager to turn off the music.

 2) If someone rejects your request, ask to speak to that person’s boss.